theapplegates/eleventy_solo_starter-1/src/posts/2020/02/post-7.md

 Your opening text goes here.

+An expensive business jet.
+Got a spare $75 million?

+{% image "G700.jpg", "An expensive jet" %}

 ## In-article heading --- it's an H2 because your title is the H1

 And after another paragraph or two or three, you may want to add a *subheading*, which would be an H3, so it would be like the following.[^fnExample]